katzueno/mautic-install-shell/readme.md

 # Mautic Install Shell Script for Cloud9

 This is simple shell script to install Mautic on [Cloud9](https://c9.io/c/t3lGIvLecba).
-Cloud9 is the cloud service to provide online code editor and Ubuntu server.
+Cloud9 is the Docker-base cloud service to provide online code editor and Ubuntu server.
 They offer a free account!

 I made this shell script for [Mautic Meetup Nagoya](http://www.meetup.com/Mautic-Meetup-Nagoya/) workshops, and creating a quick demo.

-Currently, this script downloads and deploy Mautic version 2.4.0.
+日本語は下記に。

+The following is the instruction of how to set-up

 ## STEP 1: Create a worksplace